solanovisitor/ForeML/README.md

 python3 /src/train_model.py
 python3 /src/forecaster.py
 ```
-process.py will return the .csv with processed data in the right format and the X and y ready to serve as input to the model. \n
+- process.py will return the .csv with processed data in the right format and the X and y ready to serve as input to the model.
-train_model.py will train the model with your input data and return a trained model as selected (specified architecture and hypertuning option in the config files). \n
+- train_model.py will train the model with your input data and return a trained model as selected (specified architecture and hypertuning option in the config files).
-forecaster.py will take your test data, generate predictions on the dataset and compare with actual values, returning a plot for each timestep.
+- forecaster.py will take your test data, generate predictions on the dataset and compare with actual values, returning a plot for each timestep.